QinqinAndMacaulayCat/ml_project/docs/report.md

 After preparing the bond-level, firm-level, sector-level, and macroeconomic datasets, we align all information at a monthly frequency and construct the final panel used for modeling.
 This stage focuses on dataset merging, temporal alignment, lagging to avoid look-ahead bias, missing-value handling, and feature normalization.

-1.Merging Procedure
+1. Merging Procedure

 We combine the datasets in the following order to maintain consistent identifiers and time alignment:

-    (1.)
-Stock + Fundamentals (PERMNO, date); CRSP monthly stock aggregates are merged with Compustat monthly-filled accounting fundamentals using the common firm identifier (PERMNO) and month-end date.
+- Stock + Fundamentals (PERMNO, date); CRSP monthly stock aggregates are merged with Compustat monthly-filled accounting fundamentals using the common firm identifier (PERMNO) and month-end date.
-    (2.)
-Add Macroeconomic Variables (date): Monthly macro data are merged using the calendar month-end date.
+- Add Macroeconomic Variables (date): Monthly macro data are merged using the calendar month-end date.
-    (3.)
-Add Sector ETF Information (industry code): Each firm is mapped to its sector ETF using global industry classification, and monthly ETF returns/prices are merged accordingly.
+- Add Sector ETF Information (industry code): Each firm is mapped to its sector ETF using global industry classification, and monthly ETF returns/prices are merged accordingly.
-    (4.)
-Merge with Bond Data (CUSIP root, date): Bonds are linked to issuers via the first six digits of CUSIP (issuer6).
+- Merge with Bond Data (CUSIP root, date): Bonds are linked to issuers via the first six digits of CUSIP (issuer6).
 Only issuer–month pairs that appear in both datasets are retained to ensure valid alignment.

 2. Missing-Value Handling

 After merging, missing values are handled according to variable type:

 Categorical Variables:

 -  Credit rating dummies (AAA…D)
 -  Rating transition indicators
 -  Compustat data-status flag (costat)
 Here we use cross-sectionally monthly median to impute missing values, preserving the categorical distribution across firms each month.

-    Numeric Variables:
-    We also use cross-sectionally monthly median to impute missing values for numeric variables, then for remaining NaNs, we set them to zero.
+Numeric Variables: We also use cross-sectionally monthly median to impute missing values for numeric variables, then for remaining NaNs, we set them to zero.

 3. Normalization

-    (1.)
-Rank-Normalized Features
+(1) Rank-Normalized Features

 - Includes stock features, fundamentals, derived ratios, growth variables, and bond-level numeric predictors.
 - Each month, variables are transformed using: $$\text{scaled\_rank} = 2 \times \frac{\text{rank}}{N} - 1$$ producing values in [–1, 1].
 - For binary variables (e.g., upgrade/downgrade), ranks are assigned such that 1 maps to 1 and 0 maps to –1.

-    (2.)
-Not Normalized (kept in raw form)
-   Includes macroeconomic indicators and yield-curve variables:
+(2) Not Normalized (kept in raw form) includes macroeconomic indicators and yield-curve variables:

 -  sp500_ret, gdp_gr, cpi_infl
 -  ir3m_chg, ir10y_chg
 -  vix_chg
 -   s3m, term_spread

 These variables are identical across all firms in a given month; rank-normalizing them collapses them into constants, eliminating their informational content.
 Therefore, they are kept in raw form to preserve meaningful macro signals.

 ### 2.3 Data Splitting